michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 7. But it is needful that he have also a good testimony from those without, that he may not fall into reproach, and into the net of Satana.

-8. And also the ministersM'shamshonee. must be pure, not speaking doubly, not inclined to much wine, nor shall they love unclean gains.
+8. And also the ministers

 9. But they shall hold the mystery of the faith with a pure conscience.